Hpablo08/late-breakfast/README.md

 * Used React Router to change views
 * Made network requests to the self created RESTful API for data
 * Tested the different browser pages with Cypress, while also stubbing and intercepting network requests.
+* A user can add a personal choice, be able to delete it, and favorite any restaurant of their choice.
 * Accessibility: app is fully _tabbable_, and scored 100% on both Lighthouse and WAVE audits